isomerpages/nhg-ohrpp/_publications/Tissue Compliance Circulars.md

 Project?
 Do You Intend To Store And Use These Leftovers For Future Research.
 <br>1.
 2-checkpoint guide to determine if leftover human biological material
 are regulated under the HTF
 <br>2.
-How to register leftover tissue with NHG TCC
+How to register leftover tissue with NHG Health TCC
 <br>(Released 25 Aug 2020)</p>
 </td>
 </tr>